 1- and 2-Day admission ticket holders, those under the age of 18, performers, merchants, workshop leaders, and ritualists: workshifts are optional for you!
 You are automatically exempted from a community contribution.
 However, if you would like to do a workshift, we welcome you to do so.

-Need to request a Waiver because of health or other reasons?
-If you feel you can’t do a workshift at all, stop by the workshift signup table by the entrance gate when you arrive and ask for a waiver.
+Need to request an exemption because of health or other reasons?
+If you feel you can’t do a workshift at all, stop by the workshift signup table by the entrance gate when you arrive and ask to be exempted.

 Guest Assistance and ASL Interpreter Services